Master of Arts (M.A.)

 A student entering the M.A. program normally must have the Bachelor of Arts (B.A.) degree or the Bachelor of Science (B.S.) degree from an accredited college or university.

 The seminary does not prescribe a specific program of pre-theological studies, but it does encourage potential students to gain a broad liberal arts education while in college.
 Studies in the humanities and the natural and social sciences should prepare the student to think clearly, to speak and write correctly, and to understand not only the world of today but also the cultures of the past.
 Also useful are studies in languages, particularly in Greek.
 Potential students are also encouraged to read the Bible and sing in their parish choir, thus acquiring a basic knowledge of the language and chant tradition used in the ecclesiastical jurisdiction in which they wish to serve.
-Students are voiced-tested during orientation and may be required to do remedial work in music on a for-credit basis.
+Students are voiced-tested during orientation.

 TRANSFER CREDIT AND ADVANCED STANDING